-Founded in 2014 and dual-headquartered in Singapore and Hong Kong, MoneyHero Group, formerly known as the Hyphen Group or CompareAsia Group, is a leading personal finance aggregation and comparison company in Greater Southeast Asia, operating in Singapore, Hong Kong, Taiwan, the Philippines and Malaysia with respective local market brands.
-With a portfolio of seven well-known and trusted brands, we are primarily involved in the operation of online financial comparison platforms and related services for credit cards, personal loans, mortgages, insurance and other financial products, connecting the providers of these products with well- matched and ready-to-transact consumers and generating revenue directly these providers for placing their products on our platforms and engaging us to provide insurance brokerage, marketing and events-related services.
+Founded in 2014 and dual-headquartered in Singapore and Hong Kong, MoneyHero Group, formerly known as the Hyphen Group or CompareAsia Group, is a leading personal finance aggregation and comparison company in Greater Southeast Asia, operating in Singapore, Hong Kong, Taiwan and the Philippines with respective local market brands.
+With a portfolio of seven well-known and trusted brands, we are primarily involved in the operation of online financial comparison platforms and related services for credit cards, personal loans, mortgages, insurance and other financial products, connecting the providers of these products with well-matched and ready-to-transact consumers and generating revenue directly from these providers for placing their products on our platforms and engaging us to provide insurance brokerage, marketing and events-related services.
 These providers, which we refer to as our commercial partners in this prospectus, primarily consist of regional and international brick-and-mortar banking institutions, insurance providers and investment brokers, many of which are subsidiaries and branches of blue-chip global financial institutions that are based in Asia.
-In addition to our own platforms, we also help our commercial partners expand their user reach by partnering with third-party online content creators and channel partners via Creatory, a self-service portal that helps content and channel partners wine traffic and user base.
+In addition to our own platforms, we also help our commercial partners expand their user reach by partnering with third-party online content creators and channel partners via Creatory, a self-service portal that helps content and channel partners monetize their online traffic and user base.
 These content and channel partners earn commission from us for promoting the financial products on our platforms, either on a fixed fee basis or conversion-based fee basis.

 We help consumers with effective decision making by providing guidance through informative content and easy-to-use product comparison tools.
-As of December 31, 2023, we had approximately 5.3 million MoneyHero Group Members, which include users who have login IDs with us in Singapore, Hong Kong and Taiwan, users who subscribe to our email distributions in Singapore, Hong Kong, Taiwan, the Philippines and Malaysia, and users who are registered in our rewards database in Singapore and Hong Kong.
+As of June 30, 2024, we had approximately 6.5 million MoneyHero Group Members, which include users who have login IDs with us in Singapore, Hong Kong and Taiwan, users who subscribe to our email distributions in Singapore, Hong Kong, Taiwan, the Philippines and Malaysia, and users who are registered in our rewards database in Singapore and Hong Kong.

-As of December 31, 2023, we had over 280 commercial partner relationships, which are measured based on relationships with different business lines within a given financial institution.
+As of June 30, 2024, we had over 270 commercial partner relationships, which are measured based on relationships with different business lines within a given financial institution.
 Our platforms address nearly all aspects of customer needs for financial products, making us a vital partner for financial product providers.
-In 2023, we had approximately 8.7 million Monthly Unique Users, 129.5 million Traffic sessions, over 1.7 million Applications for financial product purchases and 0.6 million Approved Applications in our five current markets, compared to approximately 7.8 million Monthly Unique Users, 113.7 million Traffic sessions, over 1.3 million Applications for financial product purchases and 0.4 million Approved Applications from these markets in 2022.
+In 2023, we had approximately 8.7 million Monthly Unique Users, 129.5 million Traffic sessions, over 1.7 million Applications for financial product purchases and 0.6 million Approved Applications in our five markets, compared to approximately 7.8 million Monthly Unique Users, 113.7 million Traffic sessions, over 1.3 million Applications for financial product purchases and 0.4 million Approved Applications from these markets in 2022.
+During the first half of 2024, the number of our Monthly Unique Users decreased to approximately 8.1 million.
+59% of our Traffic sessions and 64% of our Monthly Unique Users engaged with our online platforms organically through unpaid channels in the first half of 2024.
 The volume of user activities on our platforms provides visibility into our future growth and has also encouraged us to continue to improve user experience and drive up conversions.